 16. Welcomes the contribution of the universal periodic review to the realization of the rights of indigenous peoples, encourages effective follow-up to accepted review recommendations concerning indigenous peoples, and invites States to include, as appropriate, information on the situation of the rights of indigenous peoples, including measures taken to pursue the objectives of the United Nations Declaration on the Rights of Indigenous Peoples during the review;

-17. Calls upon States to achieve the ends of the United Nations Declaration on the Rights of Indigenous Peoples by adopting measures to pursue its objectives in consultation and cooperation with indigenous peoples;
+17. Calls upon States to achieve the ends of the United Nations Declaration on the Rights of Indigenous Peoples by developing and implementing national action plans, legislation or other measures to pursue its objectives in consultation and cooperation with indigenous peoples;

-18. Calls upon States that that have not yet ratified or acceded to the Indigenous and Tribal Peoples Convention, 1989 (No. 169) of the International Labour Organization to consider doing so;
+18. Calls upon States in all regions that that have not yet ratified or acceded to the Indigenous and Tribal Peoples Convention, 1989 (No. 169) of the International Labour Organization to consider doing so taking into account its contribution to the promotion and protection of the rights of indigenous peoples;

+18 bis Welcomes the participation of the Special Rapporteur and the Expert Mechanism in the recent Global Dialogue on the Indigenous and Tribal Peoples Convention, 1989 (No. 169), on the occasion of the 30th anniversary of its adoption, convened by the International Labour Organization;

 19. Welcomes the role of national human rights institutions established in accordance with the principles relating to the status of national institutions for the promotion and protection of human rights (the Paris Principles) in advancing indigenous issues, and recognizes the importance for such institutions of developing and strengthening their capacities, as appropriate, to fulfil that role effectively;